The Hardeep Wreck Dive Site

 All the way along the wreck, you can see very large open cargo holds and port holes on the side (now roof in current sde position).
 These holes give light to wreck divers penetrating the hull and hold areas, as well as the engine room.
 Inside the Hardeeps engine room you can still see the crankshaft intact.

 Wreck diving the starboard side so the deck is in front of you, gives the dive an interesting angle.
 As the wreck sits in 27 meters of water on scuba divers with advanced training over entry level may enjoy this wreck dive.
-Those taking either the Adventure Dive or Advanced Open Water course may visit her when the tide conditions are favourable.
-Wreck Diver Specialty Trainees will have the time of their life with the Hardeep since its wide open to practice penetration as well as totally encrusted with more than 70 years of growth and sea life.
+Those taking the Advanced Open Water course may visit her when the tide conditions are favorable.
+Wreck Diver Specialty Trainees will have the time of their life with the Hardeep.

 There’s certainly a lot to be explored just inside.
 It seems to me that every time I dive this wreck there’s more to see.
 Certainly a must for any wreck diving enthusiast.
 After more than 70 years, nature has worked her magic on the Hardeep wreck and it is home to some of the finest Pattaya Sea Life now.